-- The Regulation of Investigatory Powers Act 2000;
+The Regulation of Investigatory Powers Act 2000

-- The Telecommunications (Lawful Business Practice) (Interception of Communications Regulations) 2000;
+The Telecommunications (Lawful Business Practice) (Interception of Communications Regulations) 2000

-- The Telecommunications (Data Protection and Privacy) Regulations 1999;
+The Telecommunications (Data Protection and Privacy) Regulations 1999

-- The Data Protection Act 1998; and
+The Data Protection Act 2018

 The Human Rights Act 1998.

 All calls call made to the Customer Advice and Information Centre will be recorded.
 Under normal circumstances a call will not be retrieved or monitored unless:

-- It is necessary to investigate a complaint;
+it is necessary to investigate a complaint

-- It is part of a management 'spot check' that customer service standards are being met;
+it is part of a management 'spot check' that customer service standards are being met

-- There is a threat to the health and safety of staff or visitors or for the prevention or detection of crime;
+there is a threat to the health and safety of staff or visitors or for the prevention or detection of crime

-- It will aid standards in call handling through use in training and coaching our staff.
+it will aid standards in call handling through use in training and coaching our staff.
 However, this will only be permitted if the recording is edited so that the caller remains anonymous and the member of staff who was party to the call agrees to its being used in this way.

 If it becomes clear that a communication is private or the person making the call says that they do not wish to have their call recorded, the call recording will be stopped.

-- Adequate, relevant and not excessive;
+adequate, relevant and not excessive

-- Used for the purpose(s) stated in this policy only and not used for any other purposes;
+used for the purpose(s) stated in this policy only and not used for any other purposes

-- Accessible only to managerial staff after securing permission from the Head of Secretariat;
+accessible only to managerial staff after securing permission from the Head of Secretariat

-- Not kept for longer than necessary and will be securely destroyed once the issue(s) in question have been resolved.
+not kept for longer than necessary and will be securely destroyed once the issue(s) in question have been resolved.